cloudify-cosmo/getcloudify.org/guide/3.0/blueprint_guide.md

-The above yaml snippet specifies an anonymous yaml map with the following keys: name - the name of the node (in this case nodejs_host) type - the type of component this node is instance-of.
+The above yaml snippet specifies an anonymous yaml map with the following keys: name - the name of the node (in this case nodejs_host) type - the type of component this node is instance-of. properties - the conbfiguration of this instance.

+Under properties you can see 2 key-value pairs: ip - in this case is localhost as we are installing the agent on the local host only simulating another host cloudify_agent - is a sub map with the agent configuration. here we specify the private key path.

 #Step 3: Adding a host for the Mongo DB
-In similar manner we add should now add the mongod_vm node (it is a simple copy and paste with a different name and hostname)
+In similar manner we add should now add the mongod_vm node (it is a simple copy and paste with a different name)

 {%highlight yaml%}
 	-   name: mongod_vm
-	    type: vm_host
+	    type: cloudify.types.host
+      properties:
+        ip: 127.0.0.1
+        cloudify_agent:
+          key:

 {%endhighlight%}